 Canva’s huge selection of line styles allow you to create nearly any vision you can think up, and you can change the color, and length of all of them.

-Just search what you’re looking for and Canva likely has an illustrated version!
+Just search what you’re looking for, and Canva likely has an illustrated version!
 For many of the illustrations, you can also change the colors to fit your specific color scheme.
 Icons are simplified versions of illustrations, and offer outlines of familiar shapes.

 They can all be sized to your specific dimensions, and the color is customizable as well.

-Charts is a great way to illustrate statistics or findings that relate to your topic.
+Charts are a great way to illustrate statistics or findings that relate to your topic.
 You can select a graph from the wide selection offered, including bar graphs, line graphs, pie charts, and Venn diagrams.
 For charts that require numerical values, like bar graphs, you can name each bar, and edit the values so that it illustrates the exact numbers that you want to share.

+The “I love Canva” tab includes all of Canva’s logos, if you choose to place one on your graphic.
 At special times of the year, Canva also offers a seasonal tab to create holiday graphics.
 The tab includes icons, illustrations, photos, borders, and text that fit the specific holiday.

 The text tab is self-explanatory, and offers a long list of customizable text designs.
 Designs can arrange your text in a square, envelop it in a striped circle, or hang it from a shopping tag.
 If you’re looking for just a plain text box, Canva offers that as well.

-You can edit the text size, color, spacing, and justification, and can create headings, subheadings, or “a little bit of body text.”
+You can edit the text size, color, spacing, and justification, and can create headings, subheadings, or “a bit of body text.”

 The background tab allows you to choose from a huge selection of patterned backgrounds that you can change the color of, or select a solid colored background.

+The uploads tab is where you can access photos that you have uploaded to Canva.
 Whether you upload a screenshot that you want to use in a design, or a photo that you took yourself, you can find them all in the uploads tab.

 Make your designs look professional